DiamondLightSource/ispyb-database/README.md

 * Please refer to the [```Wiki```](https://github.com/DiamondLightSource/ispyb-database/wiki) for database diagrams, stored procedure how-to, MariaDB installation and more
 * A complete [```list of tables and columns```](https://github.com/DiamondLightSource/ispyb-database/blob/master/docs/list_of_tables_and_columns.rst) for more details about the tables and columns
 * A complete [```list of stored procedures```](https://github.com/DiamondLightSource/ispyb-database/blob/master/docs/list_of_procs.rst) for more details about the stored procedures

+## Naming and type convention

+* Table names: UpperCamelCase (i.e. TableName, DataCollection)
+* Column names: lowerCamelCase (i.e. columnName, dataCollectionId)
+* Table names are in singular when a single row in the table contains only one of the items that the name refers to (i.e. Container, but note: ImageQualityIndicators because there are multiple indicators in a single row)
+* Flag indication: 1=yes, 0=no, NULL=unknown
+* Primary key columns are always integer

+The schema does have some tables and columns that don't adhere to this convention, and there could be good reasons to break with the convention in certain cases.
+However, in the vast majority of cases we should try to follow this convention.